Advertisement

 Why we chose it

-mbg has spent over a decade working with the foremost experts in the health space—and when you sign up for HCC, you get direct access to them.
+mbg has spent over a decade working with the foremost experts in the health space—and when you sign up for HCC to become a health coach, you get direct access to them.

 Our faculty includes Mark Hyman, M.D., Kelly LeVeque, Maya Feller MS, RD, CDN, and 17 of the other top medical and wellness experts in the world.
 The breadth of information they share across all facets of health—from sleep to hormone balance—is unparalleled by other programs.

-Once you sign up, you have unlimited access to their lesson plans, as well as the opportunity to consult with some teachers directly. mbg's private alumni community also makes this program an unmatched value for anyone looking to make a name for themselves in the health space and start a fulfilling career helping others.
+Once you sign up, you have unlimited access to their lesson plans, as well as the opportunity to consult with some teachers directly for mentorship and skills assessment. mbg's private alumni community also makes this national board-certified health coach certification an unmatched value for anyone looking to make a name for themselves in the health space and start a fulfilling career helping others.

 Who should try it